derekgeorg/catchup1/README.md

 Groups, users and their locations are stored using the Firebase database.

-Our frontend framework is built using Foundation.
+Our frontend framework is built using Foundation and application is mobile responsive.

 #### APIs used: Geolocation; OpenWeather; Google Maps
 #### Technologies used: HTML, CSS, Vanilla Javascript, jQuery, AJAX, APIs, Foundation, Moment.js, Git branching workflow; GitHub deployment; Firebase for persistent data storage; Agile software development